Scaling Laws and Spectra of Shallow Neural Networks in the Feature Learning Regime: Introduction

 \item \textbf{Non-asymptotic validity of state evolution.} Our derivations rely on approximate message passing (AMP) and its state evolution equations, which are rigorously valid only in the proportional asymptotic regime with fixed ratios $n/d$ (or $n/d^2$) and fixed $\lambda$.
 We extend these equations heuristically beyond their proven setting, covering arbitrary scalings of $n,d,\lambda$.
 Through extensive numerical experiments, we demonstrate that state evolution remains accurate down to constants across the whole parameter space, including far beyond proven guarantees.
 This surprising robustness, already established in ridge regression \citep{cui2021generalization,cheng2024dimension,misiakiewicz2024non,defilippis2024dimension}, suggests a broader conjecture: the AMP framework, and related tools from spin glass theory, may provide predictive power well outside their standard asymptotic assumptions.
-We hope this will further motivate work on non-asymptotic control of AMP \citep{rush2018finite,miolane2021distribution,li2022non,reeves2025dimension}. \end{enumerate} We also refer to the Github code repository \url{https://github.com/SPOC-group/QuadraticNetPowerlaw} for reproducibility.
-Together, these results provide a comprehensive theoretical and empirical understanding of scaling laws for feature learning in simple network models.
+We hope this will further motivate work on non-asymptotic control of AMP \citep{rush2018finite,miolane2021distribution,li2022non,reeves2025dimension}.